yet-another-average-joe/KiCad-Chinese_Modules/4-Digit_LED_Display_0.36inch/README.md

 KiCad library for the 0.36 inch 4-Digit LED Display

-All combinations for symbols, footprints and 3D models : pin headers, pin headers + pin sockets, standoffs
+All combinations for symbols, footprints and 3D models : bare module, with pin headers, with pin headers + pin sockets, and on standoffs.

 3D models come in two formats : STEP and WRL, in a ZIP archive, files being too large for GitHub.